 Introductory survey courses often seem to be composed of a huge set of known, static facts, but the science of Biology (and other areas) is dynamic, questioning, and continually changing over time.
 In science, we are constantly challenging existing hypotheses and models through experimentation as new observations are made.
-Our role as instructors is to provide you with multiple learning opportunities in an environment that challenges you, and to encourage you to ask questions.
+My role as an instructor is to provide you with multiple learning opportunities in an environment that challenges you, and to encourage you to ask questions.
 Thus, you should feel comfortable asking questions in class and in the laboratory.
-We may not always be able to answer your questions, but we can usually help you find out more.
+I may not always be able to answer your questions, but I can usually help you find out more.
 Asking questions is an important skill in science (and it's always good to practise!).
-We also encourage you to seek answers to your questions on your own-another important skill to practise!
+I also encourage you to seek answers to your questions on your own-another important skill to practise!
 You are expected to complete the required readings and online work prior to class time.